honesty

 Well, things got busy.
 We welcomed a new addition to our family, muscled through some major house infestation issues (with a five-week-old! super fun), and started preschool.
-And now *cough* it's December.
+And now *cough* it’s December.
 Whoops.
-Still, I've managed to scrape out some precious reading time while nursing little Junebug, though not nearly as much as I did… Continue reading What to Read While Breastfeeding: A Primer
+Still, I’ve managed to scrape out some… Continue reading

 In Memoriam